JudithGago/ProtoPixel_TechnicalTask/LightControl/README.md

 # Control the light

-This application shows how to use build a controller that can turn on and off the board’s embedded LED light using wireless commands with a test client.
+This application shows how to build a controller that can turn on and off the board’s embedded LED light using wireless commands with a test client.

 ## How to use the project